 II.1 The Wardrobe Change.
 Each time the female host changes frocks.
 Two drinks if the male host changes suits.

 II.3 The Old Europe.
-When the UK gets null points from France.
+When the UK gets nul points from France.

 II.4 The Sympathy Vote.
 When anything sung in French first gets a point, and/or the last country without any points finally gets off the mark.
-A special toast to any country left with zero points at the end.
+A special toast at the end to any country which did not receive so much as a single vote.

 II.5 The “Viktor, You Very Unattractive Fellow.”
 Two drinks if the hosts speak in rhyme and/or pretend to flirt with each other.
 Finish your drink if the flirting is serious.

-PHASE II INTERMEDIATE: You and your friends probably will be too unruly by this stage to catch every occurrence of these, so just try to catch what you can.
+PHASE II INTERMEDIATE: You and your friends probably will be too unruly by this stage to register every occurrence of these, so just try to catch what you can.

 II.7 The Sandra Sully.
 Each time an announcer reads the voting results wrong.
 Two drinks if they get so confused they have to start over.